hauke96/simple-task-manager/doc/operation/linux.md

 # 5 Firewall

-_Maybe optional, because your server provider might do that for you.
+_**Notice 1:** Maybe optional, because your server provider might do that for you.
 Check if this is necessary for you!_

+_**Notice 2:** Since the hosted version of STM uses ufw, this configuration is probably outdated._

 Not that some systems use `ufw` and not `iptables` by default.
 I'm not a firewall and networking expert at all but this `iptables` configuration should give you some basic protection: